thedataincubator/practical-ml/README.md

 ### Anomaly Detection

 We will be using data from the New York CitiBike program.
 This is available in a number of zip files at https://s3.amazonaws.com/tripdata/index.html.
+They can be easily downloaded with the provided script:
 ```bash
 $ ./download.sh
 ```